JRFC Vets 10's tournament

 Around mid-morning on Saturday, the rugby gets underway - teams are divided into groups and play in a round-robin format.
 The rugby will usually conclude at around 4.30pm on the Saturday, allowing plenty of time for players to re-hydrate, initially at the rugby club bar and then at the many pubs, bars and clubs which Jersey has to offer.
-This year the schedule will run a bit later, after which we'll be gathering round to watch the pivotal England v Australia match in the World Cup.

 Regardless of results on Saturday, everyone reports for duty, with just the odd modest hangover, on Sunday morning for the knock-out stages - all teams are split between the Cup, Bowl and Plate events, depending on their results on Saturday.
 The event culminates in the finals to the three events, followed by a presentation ceremony at around 3pm.

 Although teams are playing to win, especially as the tournament nears its climax, the emphasis is also on fun and there are a number of awards such as the Champagne Moment, the Oldest Player etc.